-Both are prominent short-term lenders, but which is better?
+Both are prominent short term lenders, but which is better?

-Wallet Wizard and Nimble are arguably two of the most popular short-term lenders, largely due to brand recognition.
+Wallet Wizard and Nimble are arguably two of the most popular short term lenders, largely due to brand recognition.
 While on the surface their products seem similar, there are key differences between the two that should be taken into account when deciding which lender to apply with.
 We break down the differences in this guide to help you make a decision.

-|How much you can borrow||$300 to $5,000||$500 to $5,000|
+|Loan amounts||$300 to $5,000||$500 to $5,000|

-|How long you have to repay||62 days to two years||Differs with loan amount as product is a line of credit|
+|Loan terms||62 days to 2 years||Differs with loan amount as product is a line of credit|

 |Can you pay off the loan early?|

 Both lenders offer quick financing to assist those that need it, but differ greatly on loan terms (Wallet Wizard offers a revolving credit line as opposed to a term loan), their transparency (eligibility criteria especially) and their fees.
 Take everything into account before you apply with either lender.